 This is considered to be Hitchcock’s family film.
 It really puts a strain on the couple in question about where their values lie and how they rely on each other in a situation that they can’t bring to someone who could intervene easily.
 It’s not necessarily one to watch with the little ones, but more of a reflection for those of us sucked into day-to-day life and not realizing we should rely on one another to make progress.
 In this case, they do it to save the life of their son.

 Anyways, thanks for spelunking this void with me.
 If you’re new to the Void of Celluloid, welcome.
 Feel free to spelunk some other voids while you’re here and follow me on other platforms by clicking the buttons below.
-We post twice a week and stay up to date about what’s going on in horror today, reflect on what went on yesterday, and plan for a better, horrific tomorrow.
+We post regularly and stay up to date about what’s going on in horror today, reflect on what went on yesterday, and plan for a better, horrific tomorrow.
 See ya next time.